Western Australia has some of the country’s most magnificent destinations from pristine beaches to rugged landscapes.

 100kms south-east of Perth

 The Murray River flows through Lane Poole Reserve, the largest park in the northern jarrah forest.
-The beautiful reserve features blackbutt, jarrah and marri trees amongst the meandering river which makes for a popular spot to canoe, fish or swim.
+The beautiful reserve features blackbutt, jarrah and marri trees as well as a meandering river which is a popular spot to canoe, fish or swim.

 Litchfield National Park

 Litchfield National Park is a great place to camp, swim and bushwalk.
 It features gorges, monsoon forests, and the spectacular Tabletop Range.
 It’s surrounded by cliffs as well as waterfalls plunging into gorgeous, crystal-clear, crocodile-free swimming holes.